 My dream fridge is a $2000+ retro SMEG fridge in the dreamiest shade of pastel mint color.
 However, I also feel that everything has potential to become more beautiful, and I should at least try to transform this perfectly working bland looking refrigerator.
 What is there to lose?

 It took $20 and less than a day to paint a fridge.
-While no one ever said anything about any fridges in all the places we have rented in before, everyone that comes to our house now raves about our “new” fridge!
+While no one ever noticed any fridges in all the places we have lived in before, everyone that comes to our house now raves about our “new” fridge and asks where we bought it!
 Can you recognize it?!?

 In this detailed tutorial with video, I will share with you everything I have learned about painting a fridge so you can get a successful result, and avoid some of the mistakes I made.